GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Health_DrugDeaths.md

 ### Data Limitations:

-n/a
+FSub-national data representing fewer than ten persons (0-9) are suppressed for year 1989 and later years.
+Rates may be considered "unreliable" when the death count is less than 20.
+For more information, see [CDC](https://wonder.cdc.gov/wonder/help/ucd.html#).

 ### Comments/Notes:

-Includes U.S. states and District of Columbia.
+Data includes 48 contiguous U.S. states and District of Columbia.
 Does not include Alaska, Hawaii, or U.S. territories FM, GU, MP, PR, VI.